 As long as all parties are okay with moving forward, you may decide to take the plunge.
 That doesn't mean you should go public with your new relationship at work.
 It could make your coworkers uncomfortable.

 With social networking sites and tv reality shows encouraging us to let the world witness our most personal moments, discretion has become a dying art.
-When you are having a workplace romance, it is much more prudent to keep it private than flaunting it in front of your coworkers.
+It is much more prudent to keep workplace romance private rather than flaunt it in front of your coworkers.

-That doesn't necessarily mean you should lie about your relationship, but you shouldn't put it all out there for everyone to watch as it unfolds either.
-It could make you the subject of workplace gossip, and you don't want that.
+Don't lie about the relationship, but don't let it all hang out for everyone to watch as it unfolds either.
+You might become the subject of workplace gossip.

 Set Rules With Your Partner and Have an Exit Plan

-It doesn't sound very romantic, but before you go forward in your relationship, formulate a set of rules, and an exit plan should things not work out.
-Make sure you and your partner are on the same page about your relationship.
-Do both of you want a serious relationship or does one of you want to keep it casual?
+Although it may not seem very romantic, formulate a set of rules, and an exit plan if things don't work out.
+Make sure you and your partner are on the same page about it.
+Do both of you want something serious or does one of you want to keep it casual?

 Decide how to proceed at work.
-For example, will you try to keep your romance a secret or will you let others know about it?
+For example, will the romance be a secret?
 Will you avoid arriving at work together or leaving at the same time?
 Do you plan to share your lunch breaks?

-Then comes the tough part, the one no one embarking on a new relationship wants to think about.
-Although the possibility of your romance not lasting may seem unfathomable just as it is beginning, you should figure out how you will handle it if that unfortunate event does occur.
-Unless either of you plans to quit your job, you will still have to see each other every day, and you should figure out how that will work before it happens.
+Then comes the tough part, the one no one embarking on a new relationship wants to consider.
+Although the possibility of your romance not lasting may seem unfathomable when it is just beginning, figure out how to handle it if that unfortunate event does occur.
+Unless you or your partner plans to quit your job, seeing each other every day might be unavoidable.
+Figure out how that will work before it happens.

 Don't Let Your Feelings Get in the Way of Doing Your Job